 You’re not biased.
 It’s just a fact: Your Mom cooks better than anyone else.
 Period.
 End of story.
 But, for those skeptics who insist that just because she doesn’t have a Michelin star, or a bestselling cookbook, and okay, there’s that time the fire department had to stop by because she got that pot roast just a little too well done, we’ve got your back.
-Just show them this list, along with your Mom’s garlicky shrimp alfredo bake recipe.
+Just show them this list, along with your Mom’s garlicky shrimp alfredo bake recipe or baked cookies that you sneaked and enjoy under the blanket.
 They’ll be eating their words in no time.

 She Never Needs A Recipe.